omegasam98/TennisGame/README.md

 # TennisGame

-Used HTML5/JS for web page design
-The following game:
-Detect and respond to simple collisions
-Shows the characteristiscs of basic artificial intelligence Display score during play
-At the end shows who's the winner
+Used HTML5/JS for web page design and it detect and respond to simple collisions and shows the characteristiscs of basic artificial intelligence and also display score during play and at the end decides and show's who's the winner